shashvatshah9/backdoor_attack/README.md

 also test data with examples of clean and backdoored inputs.

 ## The repo contains a jupyter notebook which bad_net.ipynb
-It contains all the code needed to replicate the experiment
+It contains all the code needed to replicate the experiment.
+Also the folder `models` contains all the models which were saved after pruning the badnet.